pbloem/cleartxt/README.md

 With kind regards,
 The OCP Web Team
 </pre></div>
+<small>For more examples, see <a href="http://plaintextoffenders.com/">plaintextoffenders.com/</a></small

 The user is trying to tell you that this is a very serious security problem, and you should fix it.

 ## What's the problem?

 In a secure website, or any other application managing user information, **the operator should not be able to see the user's passwords**.
-If you can email me my password, that means you can see it.
+If you can email me my password, that means you can see it too.

 You can obscure the passwords by [hashing](https://www.wired.com/2016/06/hacker-lexicon-password-hashing/) them.
 This encrypts the passwords in your database, but still allows you to check if a user knows their password.

 This practice ensures that the password information stays safe, even in the following events:
  * Your site is hacked and your user's information is stolen.
  * An administrator you hired behaves unethically and steals user information.

-Secondly, it stops you from sending passwords over email.
-Note that email is not encrypted by default, and anybody relaying an email between the sender and the receiver can read it.
+It also stops you from sending passwords over email.
+Email is not encrypted by default, and anybody relaying the email data between the sender and the receiver can read it.

 ## My website is not that important.
 There are no payments and security is not crucial.

 That makes your site a prime target for attack.
 Users reuse passwords.
 If I get access to your database:

- 1. I will get an email and a password for each of your users.
+ 1. I will get an email address and a password for each user.
- 2. If any of them uses the same password for their email as for your site, I can access their email.
+ 2. If any of them use the same password for their email as for your site, I can access their email.
- 3. If I can access their email I can reset the password for any other service they're subscribed to and basically access most of their online services.
+ 3. With access to their email I can reset the password for any other service they're subscribed to.

 The fact that you're not serious about the basics of security means your website is probably easy to hack, giving attackers a quick and easy place to start gathering user data.